Catherinesjkim/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

-- [ ] Mention two parts of Express that you learned about this week.
+- [X] Mention two parts of Express that you learned about this week.

+  1. Middleware: we can use Express mw to add features to Express including the route handlers.
+It allows you to define routes of your application based on HTTP methods and URLs.
+It's the biggest feature of Express.

+  2. Requests: It's like the track that moves equipments in the assembly line.
+Req will go to a series of mw and each mw has an imaginary button called "next" and sends a req to the next mw: "go answer to the client with a response."
+M1: Registration auth toke?
+If not, send it back to the registration page.
+M2: Login auth token?
+If not, send it back to the registration page.

-- [ ] Describe Middleware?
+- [X] Describe Middleware?

+  It's a set of functions that extends software similar to reouter handler.
+It's used to add features to express.
+It's the biggest feature of Express.
+Most code we write, including route handlers, is middleware.
+It can be considered as an array of functions that get executed in the order the are introduced into the server code.
+There are thousands of them. i.e. Morgan is a logger mw that let's the developers know who is using the API.
+CORS is a cross-site communications mw.
+Helmet is a security piece for login.

-- [ ] Describe a Resource?
+- [X] Describe a Resource?

+  To talk about a resource, we need to talk about the RESTful API.
+REST APIs are resource-based interfaces.
+On the web, this means that the data resources (typically formatted in JSON or XML) are represented by URIs (paths) accessed via HTTP.
+Actions such as CREATE, READ, UPDATE and DELETE (CRUB) are made against three resources using HTTP methods (POST, GET, PUT/PATCH, & DELETE).
+The most common mw functionality needed are error messaging, db interaction, getting info from static files or other resources.

-- [ ] What can the API return to help clients know if a request was successful?
+- [X] What can the API return to help clients know if a request was successful?

+  200 to 299 HTTP status codes. i.e.: 200: Ok, the request was successful.
+201: Created, a new resource obj was successfully created.

-- [ ] How can we partition our application into sub-applications?
+- [X] How can we partition our application into sub-applications?

+   Express Router breaks up a server into sub components.
+Routes and Routers allow us to import and export different parts of our application.
+Routers are like Routes and Components mixed togehter in React.

 ## Minimum Viable Product

-- [ ] Configure an _npm script_ named _"server"_ that will execute your code using _nodemon_.
+- [X] Configure an _npm script_ named _"server"_ that will execute your code using _nodemon_.
 Make _nodemon_ be a development time dependency only, it shouldn't be deployed to production.
-- [ ] Configure an _npm script_ named _"start"_ that will execute your code using _node_.
+- [X] Configure an _npm script_ named _"start"_ that will execute your code using _node_.

 Design and build the necessary endpoints to: